Seth Paintsil

-Seth Paintsil (born 20 May 1996) is a Ghanaian professional footballer who most recently played for Maltese Premier League club Birkirkara.
+Seth Paintsil (born 20 May 1996) is a Ghanaian professional footballer who plays for Austrian Regionalliga East club SC Retz.

 Career

 On 17 August 2020, Paintsil joined SV Ried.

 On 21 July 2021, he signed a two-year contract with TSV Hartberg.

 Personal life

 His Younger brother Joseph is also a footballer, who plays for American club LA Galaxy and the Ghana national team.